CausalInference/pygformula/docs/source/Installation.rst

 Requirements
 ^^^^^^^^^^^^

-The package is supported by python 3.
-It requires these necessary dependencies:
+The package requires python ≥ 3.8 and these necessary dependencies:

    * joblib
    * lifelines